yamautomate/ShellGPT/README.md

 # PowerShell Open AI Completion API Module
 This PowerShell code provides a simple interface to the OpenAI "Chat Completion" API for the GPT model "gpt-3.5-turbo", allowing users to initiate and continue conversations with the GPT model using PowerShell.
+This modul is mabe by the community and not OpenAI.

 Endpoint used: https://api.openai.com/v1/chat/completions